angular/angular/src/lib/snack-bar/snack-bar.md

 let snackBarRef = snackbar.openFromComponent(MessageArchivedComponent);
 ```

-In either case, a `MdSnackBarRef` is returned.
+In either case, a `MatSnackBarRef` is returned.
 This can be used to dismiss the snack-bar or to
 receive notification of when the snack-bar is dismissed.
 For simple messages with an action, the
-`MdSnackBarRef` exposes an observable for when the action is triggered.
+`MatSnackBarRef` exposes an observable for when the action is triggered.
 If you want to close a custom snack-bar that was opened via `openFromComponent`, from within the
-component itself, you can inject the `MdSnackBarRef`.
+component itself, you can inject the `MatSnackBarRef`.

 ```ts
 snackBarRef.afterDismissed().subscribe(() => {